esemv07/OrbeXY-3D-Printer/JOURNAL.md

 Repository link: https://github.com/esemv07/OrbeXY-3D-Printer

-Total hours so far: 14 hours 30 mins
+Total hours so far: 18 hours

 - [x] I have a 3D printer or will be getting one before March 21st